Birdman (album)

-Birdman is the debut studio album by American rapper Baby, who would later take the album's name.
+Birdman is the debut studio album by American rapper Baby, who later adopted its title as his stage name.
 It was released on November 26, 2002, by Cash Money Records and Universal Records.
 The album was supported by the singles "Do That..." (featuring P. Diddy, Mannie Fresh and Tateeze), "What Happened to That Boy" (featuring Clipse) and "Baby You Can Do It" (featuring Toni Braxton).
 The album featured guest appearances from Cash Money artists Lil Wayne, Boo & Gotti, Strings, Mannie Fresh, and TQ, as well as T.I., P. Diddy, Jermaine Dupri, Jazze Pha, Cam'ron, Toni Braxton, Clipse, and Petey Pablo, among others.

 The album peaked at number 24 on the Billboard 200, selling 108,000 units in its first week and receiving mixed reviews.
-On January 15, 2003, the Recording Industry Association of America (RIAA) certified it gold for the shipments of 500,000 copies in the United States.
+On January 15, 2003, the Recording Industry Association of America (RIAA) certified it Gold for shipments of 500,000 copies in the United States.